 The amount of data that is buffered between interrupts is determined by the buffer length (BLEN<1:0>) control bits in the DCICON1 SFR.
 The size of the transmit and receive buffers may be varied from 1 to 4 data words using the BLEN control bits.
 The BLEN control bits are compared to the current value of the DCI buffer control unit address counter.
 When the 2 LSbs of the DCI address counter match the BLEN<1:0> value, the buffer control unit will be reset to '0'.
-In addition, the contents of the receive shadow registers are transferred to the receive buffer registers and the contents of the transmit buffer registers are transferred to the transmit shadow registers.
+In addition, the contents of the receive buffer registers are transferred to the receive buffer registers are transferred to the transmit buffer registers.